Leikaab/apiconfig/apiconfig/exceptions/README.md

 `apiconfig.exceptions` contains the exception hierarchy used throughout the **apiconfig** project.
 All exceptions derive from `APIConfigError`, and the modules are grouped by domain: authentication, configuration and HTTP utilities.

 Importing from `apiconfig.exceptions` gives quick access to the most commonly used classes without reaching into each submodule.

+## Module Description
+This package centralises all error classes used by **apiconfig**.
+By defining a consistent hierarchy rooted at `APIConfigError`, it allows callers to handle failures uniformly across authentication, configuration and HTTP utilities.

+The hierarchy solves the problem of disparate error handling.
+Each subpackage raises these exceptions, enabling a consumer to catch a specific subclass when needed or handle general issues by catching `APIConfigError`.
+This approach is used throughout the project, from the authentication layer to configuration parsers and HTTP helpers.

+Base classes such as `AuthenticationError` and `ConfigurationError` derive from `APIConfigError`, while specialised classes inherit from these bases.
+Factory helpers map HTTP status codes to the correct subclass, keeping error handling both explicit and extensible.

 ## Navigation
 - [Back to parent module](../README.md)